zd333/nest_talk/README.md

 ---

-# Swagger, Sentry and more
+# More

+- websockets
+- microservices
+- Swagger
+- Sentry
+- ...